apache/spark/docs/helm-chart/setting-resources-for-containers.rst

    * ``flower.resources``
    * ``triggerer.resources``

-* Containers used for airflow k8s jobs or cron jobs.
+* Containers used for Airflow k8s jobs or cron jobs.
 You can add the resources for these Containers through the following parameters:

    * ``cleanup.resources``
    * ``createUserJob.resources``